ViraResh/ViraResh/README.md

 <h1 align="center">Hi 👋, I'm Vira</h1>
 <h3 align="center">
-Front-end Developer focused on Angular, Ionic, and scalable web apps
+Full-stack Developer — Angular on the front, NestJS on the back
 </h3>

 ---

 ### About Me

-I'm a front-end developer, mostly Angular, for the past 5+ years.
-Most of my work is business apps — dashboards, admin panels, SaaS platforms — the kind of thing with a lot of forms, tables, and data that has to stay in sync.
+Front-end developer, mostly Angular, for the past 5+ years — dashboards, admin panels, SaaS platforms, the kind of apps with a lot of forms, tables, and data that has to stay in sync.
 I also build mobile apps with Ionic.

+Lately I've been moving into full-stack, building a sales CRM with Angular and NestJS (Prisma, PostgreSQL) — handling both the front end and the API, so I can take a product from database to UI on my own.

-A lot of what I do is picking up projects someone else started — reading through the code, figuring out how it works, and adding to it without breaking things.
-That's the part I'm actually good at.
+A lot of my work is also picking up projects someone else started — reading through the code, figuring out how it works, and adding to it without breaking things.

----

 ## Tech Stack